mayconfmelo/min-resume/docs/manual.typ

 ]

 #arg("skills: <- string | content")[
-  Skills learned and used, as well as goals acomplished.
-Can be a string or a content with a unumbered list (topics) inside, shown as inline topics by default.
+  Skills learned and used, as well as goals accomplished.
+Can be a string or a content with a unnumbered list (topics) inside, shown as inline topics by default.
 ]